reactphp/promise/README.md

 ### Functions

-Useful functions for creating, joining, mapping and reducing collections of promises.
+Useful functions for creating, joining and mapping collections of promises.

 All functions working on promise collections (like `all()`, `race()`, etc.) support cancellation.
 This means, if you call `cancel()` on the returned